Skip to main content

 • My KitchenAid built-in is over 15 years old.
 Is it worth repairing?

 Usually yes, if the sealed system is healthy.
 The older KitchenAid built-ins were made to be serviced, and because the platform is shared with Whirlpool, parts availability is better than people expect.
-The $75 diagnostic tells you exactly what is wrong and what it costs before you decide, and that fee is waived if you go ahead with the repair.
+The $99 diagnostic tells you exactly what is wrong and what it costs before you decide, and that fee is credited toward the repair.

 • What warranty do I get on the repair?

 One year on repairs, parts and labor.
-If we install a new unit for you, that carries 10-year parts and 10-year labor coverage.
+If we install a new unit for you, that carries an installation warranty stated in your written quote.
 Everything is written into the quote before we touch the machine.

 Need KitchenAid service in Alameda?